October 27, 2010

 If this sounds OK to you, then you should probably stop reading here.
 Otherwise, I’d suggest a number of ways to take back your online privacy.

 It honestly takes very little effort to cover your digital tracks these days.
 Plenty of free proxies are available– these are websites that mask your IP address and provide a superficial level of privacy.
 On the downside, they’re not terribly secure, and they have annoying banner links as well.

 I use a professional service that’s pretty much the Rolls Royce of online privacy.
 Not only does it fully mask IP and other identifying information (that the free proxies miss), but it also encrypts all web traffic so that no intelligible information can be monitored.

 The service is called Cryptohippie, and I can’t recommend it enough if you’re serious about your online privacy.
 You can learn more about their service here.

 Effectively, the spooks are going to think that you’re in Timbuktu, and even if they could monitor the web activity, all they’ll see is a bunch of gibberish.
 For me, this not only safeguards my online privacy, but it also protects me when I’m using an open WiFi network in a coffee shop or some other public place.

 I should also mention that subscribers to our premium service, Sovereign Man: Confidential, receive a $40 discount on Cryptohippie’s service, plus a 7-day no-risk free trial.

 This is on top of many other discounts available to SMC premium subscribers– things like trust fees, second citizenship legal services, incorporation, etc.

-Membership also includes a monthly report full of actionable information straight out of my rolodex, access to the premium site’s thriving online community where members can meet and exchange ideas, and a monthly Q&A teleconference between members and my panel of experts.
+Membership also includes timely alert reports full of actionable information straight out of my rolodex, access to the premium site’s thriving online community where members can meet and exchange ideas, and a monthly Q&A teleconference between members and my panel of experts.